-Managing and Motivating a Multigenerational Workforce
+Managing and Motivating a Multigenerational Workforce in the Legal Sector

 For the first time in the nation’s history, four generations are working side by side in the workplace.
-As attorneys, paralegals and other legal professionals work beyond retirement age, many law firms and legal departments are trying to balance a generation gap of more than 50 years between the oldest and youngest employees.
+As attorneys, paralegals, and other legal professionals work beyond retirement age, many law firms and legal departments are trying to manage a generation gap of more than 50 years among their oldest and youngest employees.

-- The Traditionalists - Born between 1927 and 1945
+- Traditionalists - Born between 1927 and 1945

-- The Baby Boomers - Born between 1946 and 1964
+- Baby Boomers - Born between 1946 and 1964

 - Generation X – Born between 1965 and the early 1980s

 - Generation Y – Born in 1980 or later

 The diverse perspectives, motivations, attitudes, and needs of these four generations have changed the dynamics of the legal setting.
 A little insight into the differences among the generations can help explain the needs and expectations of an age-diverse workforce.
 By learning the motivations and generational footprint of each segment, individuals can leverage their own talents and capitalize on the diversity of their legal teams.

 Born between 1927 and 1945, Traditionalists (also known as the Silent Generation) are in their 70s and 80s.
 Approximately 95 percent of Traditionalists are retired from the workforce.
 Those who are not retired are at or near retirement age, and many are working reduced hours.
 Many Traditionalists in the legal workplace are aging partners, managers, and “of counsel” to law firms.

 On the job, Traditionalists are hardworking and loyal.
 Raised during the Depression, Traditionalists cherish their jobs.
 Many Traditionalists have worked for only one employer their entire work life.
 Traditionalists are team players and get along well with others in the workplace.